 In 1991, the highway of death was the site of a devastating battle between the Iraqi military and the United States-led coalition forces.
 The highway, which runs from Kuwait City to Basra, was used by the Iraqi military as a main supply route, and the coalition forces targeted it heavily in their assault.
 As a result, the highway was left littered with the burned-out wreckage of hundreds of military vehicles and the bodies of thousands of soldiers.

-See also Canon Camera For Portraits
+See also Best Camera For Recording Sports

 The highway of death is now a major tourist attraction in Kuwait, and visitors can view the remains of the Iraqi military’s vehicles and equipment.
 They can also see the various gravesites of the soldiers who died in the battle.